digidotcom/xbee-java/examples/io/LocalADCSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application that shows how to read XBee analog inputs of the device attached to the serial/USB port of your PC.
+  This sample Java application shows how to read XBee analog inputs of the device attached to the serial/USB port of your PC.

   The application configures an IO line of the XBee device as ADC.
-Then, periodically reads its value and prints it in the output console.
+Then, it periodically reads its value and prints it in the output console.

   NOTE: This example uses the generic XBee device (XBeeDevice) class,